isabella232/advertising-cloud.en/help/user-guide/planning/private-inventory/brandaccess.md

 isSticky: 0
 ---

-# Pre- Negotiated Deals aka Smart Ad Serving {#pre-negotiated-deals-aka-smart-ad-serving}
+# Pre-Negotiated Deals aka Smart Ad Serving

 This feature enables advertisers with existing private deals to activate their inventory for centralized planning, buying, and measurement on the Adverting Cloud DSP.